Unit Testing in Visual Studio for Mac

-Last month at the AkronCodeClub they selected the magic square kata, which was a new one for me.
+Last month at a user group, they selected the magic square kata, which was a new one for me.
 Basically, you arrange 9 unique numbers in a 3x3 grid such that they add up to the same number horizontally, vertically and diagonally.
-I paired up with someone else who knew C#, so it was a good opportunity to try doing the kata in Visual Studio for Mac!
+I paired up with someone else who knew C#, and we tackled the kata in Visual Studio for Mac.

-Although I've kicked the tires on VS4Mac a bit, one of the things I hadn't tried testing out was, well.. testing!
+Although I've kicked the tires on VS4Mac a bit, one of the things I hadn't tested out was, well.. testing!

 Method 1: An NUnit Library Project